COLAtoday City Guide Live Banner

 The story of Nick’s House of Pizza starts in Greece, where owner Nick Gabriel learned to cook traditional Greek cuisine.
 In 1998, Nick and his son Andrew brought their love for Greek food to Columbia, opening the original Nick’s House of Pizza, a family-owned and operated restaurant.
 Read through its story and then order some ‘zas.

-Village Idiot Pizza has been a Five Points institution for over 30 years, founded by a trio of college friends from New Jersey.
-Current owners, Kelly and Brian Glynn, who met at the restaurant, expanded it to three locations and have recently announced that it’s franchising.
+Village Idiot Pizza has been a Five Points staple for over 30 years, founded by a trio of college friends from New Jersey.
+Current owners Kelly and Brian Glynn, who met at the restaurant, expanded it to two locations and announced plans to franchise.

 Il Giorgiones